-The Harris County Sheriff's Office is in mourning over the death of their young brother.
+Ryan's military comrades are in mourning over the death of their young brother.
 He

-Jesse is survived by many loving comrades, friends and family members including his mother and his 10 year old son.
+Ryan is survived by many loving comrades, friends and family members including his mother and father and two sisters.

-Thank you for your service to the community, Jesse.
+Thank you for your service to your country, Ryan.

-Pray that Jesse is in heaven.
+Pray that Ryan is in Heaven.
 Pray that he is at peace and is with God.
 Amen.